 Naked People Are Funny: The strip became notorious among some early on for showing Calvin completely in the nude (although usually just from the back).

-Names to Run Away From Really Fast: Doom Drop, Pallbearer's Peak, Dismemberment Gorge, Lookout Hill, Mount Maim and Suicide Slope.
+Names to Run Away From Really Fast: Doom Drop, Pallbearer's Peak, Dismemberment Gorge, Lookout Hill (which is not named for its view; rather, the name comes from Hobbes's tendency to yell "Look out!" while sledding down the hill) Mount Maim and Suicide Slope.
 These are the names Calvin gives to the various cliffs and hills he and Hobbes go down in the sled or the wagon, depending on the time of year.
-Presumably a joke on Watterson's hometown (and ambiguously the setting for the comic; see Where the Hell Is Springfield?) of Chagrin Falls, Ohio.
+Presumably a joke on Watterson's hometown (and ambiguously the setting for the comic; see Where The Hell Is Springfield?) of Chagrin Falls, Ohio.

 The Napoleon: In one summer strip, Hobbes asks Calvin why he's wearing long pants on a hot day and wonders why he doesn't wear short pants instead.
 Calvin immediately gets very angry.
 When Hobbes asks him what's wrong, a frustrated Calvin screams, "Short pants touch my feet, okay?!"